enkyuan/enkyuan/README.md

 ### About

-Currently majoring in Computer Engineering @Purdue Unviversity.
+Currently majoring in Computer Engineering @Purdue University.
 My primary focuses (as of late) -- system design, advanced maths, and building readspace.

 <!--START_SECTION:waka-->